hashicorp/terraform-provider-azurerm/website/docs/d/oracle_db_system_shapes.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: Data Source: azurerm_oracle_db_system_shapes"
 description: |-
-  Provides the list of Db System Shapes.
+  Provides the list of DB System Shapes.
 ---

 # Data Source: azurerm_oracle_db_system_shapes

-This data source provides the list of Db System Shapes in Oracle Cloud Infrastructure Database service.
+This data source provides the list of DB System Shapes in Oracle Cloud Infrastructure Database service.

 Gets a list of the shapes that can be used to launch a new DB system.
 The shape determines resources to allocate to the DB system - CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 ## Example Usage